 rock & roll

 The band broke up amicably in March, 2015; with Dixon stating that "we've done everything we want to do with FOL; now it's time to move on."
-A permanent archive of FOL videos is on Vimeo; their music is still available on Amazon, iTunes, Spotify and other content providers.
+A permanent archive of FOL videos is on YouTube; their music is available on Amazon, iTunes, Spotify and other content providers.

 In September 2016, they released a new digital album, "Maximum," featuring five new instrumentals from the band, ranging from uptempo rockers like "Sterling" to anthem rock songs - something for everyone who loves rock & roll.